 API breaches have become the hallmark of 2018 security breaches, and Gartner predicts they’ll become the number one application attack vector by 2021.
 This is partially due to the dissolving perimeter (unfettered access to your APIs and services) and partially due to a massive increase in API usage inside and outside the business.
 If you believe your API gateway or OAuth-based IDP is giving you API security…. think again.
 API gateways were designed as API management tools — critical components of infrastructure that manage the lifecycle of APIs and provide only a modicum of security through features like rate limiting or traffic routing rules.

 Here at Cloudentity, we wanted to give you a quick synopsis of the security gaps in your API gateway.

 What APIs is the organization exposing?
 What clients are requesting them?
 How are those clients authenticated?
 What data is being served?
 These are critical questions that most CISOs don’t have insight into.

-API gateways only look at incoming requests and miss most of the OWASP top 10 threats.
-Analysis is only performed on the incoming transaction — there is no inspection of the API service response, leaving gaping security holes for data exfiltration.
+API GW’s only look at incoming requests and misses most of the OWASP top 10 threats.
+An analysis is only performed on the incoming transaction, there is no inspection of the API service response leaving gaping security holes for Data exfiltration

 Policies and developer portals allow the sharing of credentials (OAuth tokens, API keys, etc.) instead of requiring every instance of every service to authenticate.